burlachenkok/burlachenkok.github.io/_posts/2022-02-03-About-Compute-Performance-Optimization-at-MIT.md

 ---

 The advanced course [Performance Engineering of Software Systems](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-172-performance-engineering-of-software-systems-fall-2018/index.htm) provides various exciting insights on optimizing the performance of code dedicated for the execution in general-purpose CPU processors.
 The published materials contains [slides](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-172-performance-engineering-of-software-systems-fall-2018/lecture-slides/) and [video of lectures](https://www.youtube.com/playlist?list=PLUl4u3cNGP63VIBQVWguXxZZi0566y7Wf).

-The course is not about compilers or applying some contemporary math areas for improving performance but about improving algorithm performance in real hardware.
-It is about constants that are hidden in the complexity of algorithms and how to decrease them.
+This course is not about compilers or applying some contemporary math areas for improving performance but about improving algorithm performance in real hardware.
+It is about constants that are hidden in the complexity of algorithms.

-The main prof. in the course was Charles E. Leiserson, co-author of the classical book [Introduction to Algorithms](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844).
+The main prof. in the course was [Charles E. Leiserson](https://en.wikipedia.org/wiki/Charles_E._Leiserson), co-author of the classical book [Introduction to Algorithms](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844).

 There are a lot of useful materials, and all lectures are interesting.
 But I would like to bring some insights about several of them: